 Board of Directors

 Renea Louie joined the Pro Group family of companies in 2005.
-She serves as Vice President of Pro Group Captive Management Services.
+She serves as Chief Operations Officer of Pro Group Captive Management Services.
 Mrs. Louie is an accomplished business professional with extensive experience and knowledge in the Alternative Risk Transfer industry.
 Pro Group, since 1995 is known as the premier administrator of self-insured groups for workers’ compensation and approved Captive Manager specializing in alternative risk transfer solutions for businesses of all sizes and types across the United States.
 Prior to joining Pro Group, she held top level roles in the high-tech industry.

 Mrs. Louie has 29 years’ experience in senior management, operations, IT, marketing and administration.
-She is responsible for the day to day operations of Pro Group companies.
+She is responsible for the day to day operations of the Pro Group companies.
 She oversees and manages marketing, underwriting, accounting, audit, risk management, client and regulator relations, client acquisition & retention, regulatory compliance and corporate communications and standards.

 She is a respected industry leader and her experience includes procurement, management, and team oversight of complex national and global risk management clients using her authoritative experience in the feasibility, formation, licensing, and ongoing management for all forms and types of captives and Self-Insured Groups.